 “Motor vehicle class” means a group or set of vehicles subject to enforcement testing that have been determined by the Executive Officer to share common or similar propulsion-related hardware, electric drive components, battery chemistries, battery thermal management, or control strategies.

-"Nonconformity," “nonconformance,” or "noncompliance" means the condition where a class or category of vehicles fails to meet the applicable requirements of CCR, title 13, section 1962.4, within their useful lives or exceeds the number of failures specified to require corrective action under the warranty requirements of CCR, title 13, section 1962.8(g).
+"Nonconformity," “nonconformance,” or "noncompliance" means the condition where a class or category of vehicles has been determined, in accordance with this section, not to meet the applicable requirements of CCR, title 13, sections 1962.3, 1962.4, or 1962.5, or where a class or category of vehicles exceeds the number of failures specified to require corrective action under the warranty requirements of CCR, title 13, section 1962.8(g).

 “Test sample group” means a group of production vehicles in a designated motor vehicle class that is selected and tested as part of the CARB enforcement testing program set forth in subsection (e).